 Papeete is the capital of French Polynesia.
 Papeete is the primary centre of Tahitian and French Polynesian public and private governmental, commercial, industrial and financial services, the hub of French Polynesian tourism.
 French Polynesia is in Oceania.
 An archipelagos in the South Pacific Ocean about half way between South America and Australia.
 The climate is tropical, but moderate.
 The official languages are French and Tahitian.
 English is widely spoken and understood in areas popular with tourists.
 The knowledge of a few French and Tahitian words will be appreciated.
 The main religion is Christianity.
 The economy of French Polynesia is moderately developed and dependent on imported goods, tourism, and the financial assistance of mainland France.
 Tourist facilities are well developed and are available on the major islands.
 In French Polynesia, business is generally conducted informally.
 Expatriate business dress is typically casual business attire.
 However female expatriates should dress modestly and observe and respect local clothing customs in order to avoid drawing attention.
 The security risk for expatriates in French Polynesia is low.
 Risks include low levels of petty / street crime and those related to tropical storms and cyclones.
 The currency of French Polynesia is the CFP Franc (XPF).
 French Polynesia is a French Overseas Territory but is not seen as part of mainland France.
 Not all credit cards are accepted.
 Medical facilities are limited and the cost of treatment for expatriates can be high.
 Cases of Chikungunya virus have been reported.
-The population of Papeete is 134,000 (2016 est.), while the inflation rate is 1.1% for French Polynesia as at July 2019.
+The population of Papeete is 137,000 (2019 est.), while the inflation rate (CPI) is 1.1% for French Polynesia as at July 2019.
 Xpatulator Hypothetical Tax for French Polynesia is based on the current personal income tax rates which are progressive up to 45%.
 Note: For income tax purposes, France covers mainland France, the coastal islands and Corsica; and overseas départements (Guadeloupe, French Guiana, Martinique, Réunion and Mayotte).

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Papeete, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Papeete as at 1 July 2017 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Average 3) Communication: Very High 4) Education: Low 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Very Low 8) Household Accommodation: High 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Papeete is for example 56.1% more expensive than Houston TX for groceries, 40% more expensive for household costs than Kuala Lumpur, and 70.6% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Papeete, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Papeete as at 1 July 2019 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: High 3) Communication: Very High 4) Education: Low 5) Furniture & Appliances: Very High 6) Groceries: High 7) Healthcare: Very Low 8) Household Accommodation: Low 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Papeete is for example 23.7% more expensive than Houston TX for groceries, -2.9% cheaper for household costs than Kuala Lumpur, and 120.6% more expensive for transport costs than Dubai.
 The hardship premium for Papeete for an expat from Perth, is for example 20%, i.e. host location (Papeete) premium of 30% minus home (Perth) location premium of 10%.
 Papeete is ranked as a high degree of hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Papeete?
 Register subscribe to your home location and Papeete and run your personalised reports.